Left: Carmen Allen; bottom right: Thu Le.

 “I don't want students to think of writing as a struggle.
 There’s excitement, there’s joy.
 Unexpected things can happen.”

-Writing is an area in that students can pursue as a complement to their major.
+Writing is a selection of courses that students can take as a complement to their major.
 Students can determine their own depth and area of engagement with writing as a practice.